 - Assembly Instructions: Enter any special assembly instructions for this item (e.g. Use double bubble wrap for this item).These instructions will display on the Order Assembly Guide.

-In the Purchasing tab at the bottom of the window, specify purchasing criteria for this item.
+In the Purchasing tab at the bottom of the window, specify the purchasing criteria for this item.
 For example, if this item can be back-ordered, select Yes in the "Backorder" field.
 In the "Low Stock Contact" field, specify who should be notified when the item is low on stock.
 NOTE: Low Stock notifications will not be sent if there is an open PO on the item.

 - Fixed Reorder Point: Type the quantity at which the "Low Stock Contact" should be notified of low stock so items can be reordered.
 The "Low Stock Contact" is selected under the Purchasing tab.